deepanshusingla076/deepanshusingla076/README.md

 ## 🧩 Open Source & Community

-- 💻 Contributor at **GSSoC-EXT 2025**
+- 💻 Contributor at **GSSoC 2025 (GirlScript Summer of Code)**
-- 🔍 Focused on enhancing backend architecture, logging, and API validation
+- 🔍 Focused on enhancing backend architecture, API validation, and documentation
-- 🧠 Love exploring scalable systems and real-world open-source collaboration
+- 🧠 Passionate about scalable systems and impactful open-source collaboration
 - 💬 Regularly open issues, submit PRs, and assist in code reviews

 ---